-This salad combines farro with Mediterranean ingredients such as cucumbers, lemon juice, feta and mint for a delicious salad you can enjoy as a side dish, or even for lunch!
-This would be perfect to bring to a potluck or BBQ this Memorial Day weekend!
+This farro salad is made with Mediterranean ingredients – cucumbers, tomatoes, lemon juice, feta, and mint – delicious as a side dish or even for lunch!

 - 1 cup uncooked pearled farro

 - 2/3 cup finely chopped cucumber seeds removed

 - 1 tbsp finely chopped mint or parsley